 - While tranche 2 is open continuously until 28 September 2018, applications will be assessed in five batches. - Each batch will contain applications that have been submitted for the grant opportunity over the preceding two months.
-The batches will occur at 31 January, 30 March, 31 May, 31 July, and 28 September 2018. - Applications for each batch may be considered at later stages. - Applications will be assessed on the extent to which the project is likely to:
+The batches will occur at 31 January, 30 March, 31 May, 31 July, and 28 September 2018. - Applications for each batch may be considered at later stages. - Applications will be assessed on the extent to which the project is likely to: - gather policy evidence on what works to support people at risk of long-term welfare dependence to improve their workforce participation or capacity to work

-- gather policy evidence on what works to support people at risk of long-term welfare dependence to improve their workforce participation or capacity to work - improve capacity to work (e.g. through training or skills development) and / or workforce participation for people involved in the trials - build capacity and collaboration between government and other stakeholders. - Projects financed through this program will be evaluated against outcomes specific to each project.
+- improve capacity to work (e.g. through training or skills development) and / or workforce participation for people involved in the trials - build capacity and collaboration between government and other stakeholders. - We are particularly keen on projects with a new or innovative approach. - Projects financed through this program will be evaluated against outcomes specific to each project.
 For example, these outcomes may include: - improved job readiness; - increased access to training and retention in training or course completion; - increased pursuit of employment where appropriate to circumstances; or - increased employment including hours worked and duration of employment. - There will be around \$50 million available for tranche 2 projects, and we expect the approximate budget range for grants to be between \$500,000 and \$5 million.

-Slide 14 - Additional information
+Slide 15 - Additional information